gavinlyonsrepo/raspberrypi_tempmon/README.md

 datetime stamp.

 The program has five features
-1. Normal mode - output to screen
+1. Normal mode - output to screen with optional LED output.
-2. continuous mode - output to screen
+2. continuous mode - output to screen with optional LED output.
-3. logfile mode   - output to logfile(also mail mode if alarm triggered)
+3. logfile mode   - output to logfile(also mail mode if alarm triggered).
-4. logfolder mode - output to logfile
+4. logfolder mode - output to logfile.
-5. mail mode  - output to email
+5. mail mode  - output to email.

-In normal mode output, Data is sent to the terminal with option to repeat or quit
+In normal mode output, Data is sent to the terminal with option to repeat or quit A LED will light  for an on Alarm state if set.

 In continuous mode entered by option -c, The program enters a delay between each display as a default this is set to 5 seconds by entered a number argument after -c this can be adjusted for example "-c 60" will wait 60 seconds between scans.
 Data is sent to terminal screen.
+A LED will light if for an on Alarm state if set.

 If an alarm limit is on and triggered by CPU going above limit.
 Data in red is displayed in screen for modes 1 and 2.